University of the Highlands and Islands: Faculty of Science, Health and Engineering

-Constituent institutions
+Constituent institutions and campuses

-Campuses

-UHI has 12 individual colleges and each college/research centre has its own campus in different locations.
+UHI has 10 individual colleges and each college/research centre has its own campus in different locations.
 As colleges offer different programmes, not all courses are available at every campus.
-Some campuses such as SAMS have tiny student populations all learning the same sort of course, and some campuses such as Inverness College have diverse disciplines.
-Some UHI colleges have student accommodation on their campuses and some of them do not.
+Some campuses such as SAMS have tiny student populations all studying similar courses, whereas other campuses, such as Inverness College, teach diverse disciplines.

+Some UHI colleges have student accommodation on their campuses while others do not.
 Argyll College does not have a single campus; staffed learning centres are located in Oban, Lochgilphead, Helensburgh, Campbeltown, Islay, Dunoon, Rothesay and Arran.
 Lews Castle College campus is set in 600 acres of parkland beside the principal harbour town of Stornoway.
 North Highland College UHI has four campuses spread throughout the north of Scotland.
 There are two campuses in Caithness; main campus in Thurso and one in Wick.
 Moray College UHI has its main campus in the ancient cathedral town of Elgin.
 The Elgin campus is home to Scotland's fifth art school and the only one located in a non-urban environment.
 West Highland College is located in Fort William.
 Orkney College UHI is principally based in Kirkwall in the Orkney Islands with a second campus in Stromness and learning centres based on the smaller islands.
 UHI Perth is situated in the city of Perth on the southern edge of the Highlands of Scotland.
 The Scottish Association for Marine Science UHI (SAMS UHI) is located on Dunstaffnage bay on the west coast of Scotland, three miles from the seaside town of Oban.
 Sabhal Mòr Ostaig UHI is situated close to the sea on the southern peninsula of Sleat on the Isle of Skye.
-Shetland College and NAFC Marine Centre mergered in August 2021 to become Shetland UHI, with college bases in Lerwick and in the historic village of Scalloway.
+Shetland College and NAFC Marine Centre merged in August 2021 to become Shetland UHI, with college bases in Lerwick and in the historic village of Scalloway.
+In 2015, Highland Theological College opened up temporary classrooms in Glasgow, using rooms in the central offices of the United Free Church, offering Central Belt students a campus environment in which to study.
+In 2019, permanent premises were opened in Paisley town centre, utilising the Wynd Centre building.
+This is the most southerly of the UHI campuses.

+In 2023, UHI North Highland, UHI Outer Hebrides and UHI West Highland merged to form UHI North, West and Hebrides.
+It has 19 campuses and centres, as far north as Thurso, as far west as Uist, and south as a far as Kinlochleven.